 SEPA and Climate Change

-We are facing a new, global problem.
-Scientists from around the globe have concluded, based on facts, not conjecture, that lifestyles and livelihoods here in Washington and around the world are at risk because of greenhouse gases and changing climate patterns.
-We need to approach the problem from both directions – reducing our contribution to climate change and preparing for the effects we cannot prevent.
-We need to work together – business, government, citizen groups, individuals, tribes, neighboring states and trading partners – to be effective and to get people involved.
+We are facing a global problem.
+We need to approach the problem from both directions – reducing our contribution to climate change and preparing for the effects.
+We need to work together – business, government, citizen groups, individuals, tribes, neighboring states and trading partners – to be effective.
 Each day in our state, projects are proposed that could either add to the emissions of greenhouse gases, or locate development in areas that in the future could well be underwater, or subject to flooding not seen before.

-All state agencies, city and county planning departments, and other public entities use SEPA to evaluate the environmental impacts of a proposal.
-Many states and local governments are already developing policies, regulations, and guidance on how, where and when to address climate change in their environmental review processes.
-Some are doing so because their failure to address climate change was challenged in court as contrary to those states' SEPA-like statutes.
+State agencies, city and county planning departments, and other public entities use SEPA to evaluate the environmental impacts of a proposal.
+Many states and local governments have developed policies, regulations, and guidance on how, where and when to address climate change in their environmental review processes.

 For questions or comments concerning SEPA, please email the SEPA Unit or call (360) 407-6922.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.